Axis capture of Tobruk

 The Eighth Army was defeated in the Battle of Gazala and was driven eastwards toward the Egyptian border, leaving Tobruk isolated.
 The Prime Minister, Winston Churchill, placed great store on the symbolic value of Tobruk; an exchange of ambiguous signals between Churchill and Auchinleck led to the garrison being surrounded, rather than evacuated as intended.
 On 20 June the Panzerarmee Afrika attacked Tobruk with massed air support, penetrated a weak spot on the eastern defensive perimeter and captured the port.
-Much of the garrison on the western perimeter had not been attacked but they were cut off from their supplies and transport, without the means to escape from Tobruk, the majority had to surrender; 33,000 prisoners were taken.
+Much of the garrison on the western perimeter had not been attacked but they were cut off from their supplies and transport, without the means to escape from Tobruk.
+The majority had to surrender and 33,000 prisoners were taken.

-The surrender was the second largest capitulation by the British Army in the war, after the fall of Singapore in February 1942.
+The surrender was the second-largest capitulation by the British Army in the war, after the fall of Singapore in February 1942.
 The loss of Tobruk came as a severe blow to the British leadership and precipitated a political crisis in Britain.
 The United States expedited the dispatch of supplies and equipment to the Middle East.
 Rommel persuaded the Axis commanders that the supplies captured at Tobruk and the disorganised state of the British forces would enable the Axis easily to occupy Egypt and the Suez Canal.
 Operation Herkules, the Axis invasion of the island of Malta, was postponed and the Axis air forces instead supported the pursuit into Egypt, which suffered severe supply constraints as the Panzerarmee Afrika receded from its bases.
 The Axis advance was halted at the First Battle of Alamein in July 1942.

 A British Court of Inquiry was held in absentia later in the year, which exonerated Klopper and ascribed the defeat to failures among the British high command.
 Only seven copies of the verdict were circulated, one being transmitted to General Jan Smuts on 2 October 1942.
 The findings were kept secret until after the war, which did little to restore the reputation of Klopper or his troops.